almossawi/badarguments/extras/content/posts/main/index.md

   <figcaption>A school teacher on the playground asks a young student in a school uniform (tie, shirt, shorts).
 Caption reads: "Jonny, did you just push Jack off the play structure?"
 "No, ma’am, I merely assisted his forward progress with a hearty pat on the back."
 The teacher replies, "Oh, alright then.
 As you were."</figcaption>
 </div>

 A magazine wanting you to renew your subscription will call out the intelligence, wit, style, and humor that you would be missing out on if you don't renew, as the New Yorker does.
-Another magazine will paint you a picture of a dinner party and of that one person who always happens to have something interesting to stay.
+Another magazine will paint you a picture of a dinner party and of that one person who always happens to have something interesting to say.
 You can be that person, you're told.
 All you need to do is renew your subscription.

 It might not sit right, you sense the language is loaded, but you feel special all the same.
 Feel-good associations aim to compel you to do something you wouldn't otherwise do.
 Other times, they're more sinister.
 Euphemisms, for instance, help disassociate us from a repellant action, thereby removing any residual sense of guilt we may have felt.
 And a positive quality thrown into the midst of a paragraph might convince us that someone isn't that bad after all.